siriusctrl/UniPublic/CS/week3.md

 - Transport Layer

-  - provide logical communication between <u>process</u> on different hosts, but actually you need to go through the socket, so it is a <u>process-to-process/socket-to-socket</u> delivery
+  - provide logical communication between <u>process</u> on different hosts
+    -  but actually you need to go through the socket, so it is a <u>process-to-process/socket-to-socket</u> delivery
   - the message is split into chunks, each chunks called a **segment**.
   - Each **segment** will be added a header contains information about transport layer

 - Network Layer

+  -  provide <u>logical communication</u> between <u>hosts</u>
-  -  provide logical communication between <u>hosts</u>, therefore, it is a host-to-host delivery
+     -  Therefore it is a host-to-host delivery.
-  - This will add another header to the segment, and now it called datagram
+  - This will **add another header** to the segment
+  - Called datagram

 - Compare transport layer and network layer